 With everything I tried, my baby was never crying out in pain nor straining to use the bathroom.
 The nurses and doctors didn’t seem worried, so I let it go and just kept an eye on things.

-I kept worrying.
+I worried.
+And kept worrying.

-I just continued to count the days, continue our belly rubs and warm baths.
+We continued to count the days, continue our belly rubs and warm baths.
 And constantly make sure he wasn’t in pain or seem to be straining.

 Baby R went 8 days without a dirty diaper.